rixx/books.rixx.de/data/reviews/hugh-howey/wool-omnibus/index.md

   rating: 4
 ---

 The **Wool Omnibus** is a collection of truly good scifi – the old trope of isolated humans in a post-apocalyptic world, but without a huge predictable arc.
 You can predict some things some of the time, but not a lot, which I always appreciate.
-It's kind of depressing, but drew me in by showing realistic worlds and characters, and posing some pretty hard ethics questions.
+It's depressing, but drew me in by showing realistic worlds and characters, and posing some hard ethics questions.